VincentSh1/RouteForge/README.md

 Do not commit keys or `.env` files.
 Automated tests use local fake upstream servers and never make paid API calls.

-RouteForge has no authentication or rate limiting.
-Do not expose it to public or untrusted networks.
+RouteForge's inference API has no authentication or rate limiting.
+Admin authentication does not make the stack safe for public or untrusted networks.
 A deployment must explicitly configure `ROUTEFORGE_ADDR` to listen on a non-loopback interface.

 ## Test